 Meet the Expert

-Danielle Colley is a registered dietician who helps clients feel their best through healthy eating choices.
+- Danielle Colley is a registered dietitian who helps clients feel their best through healthy eating choices.

 Breakfast Is Still the Most Important Meal of the Day

 No one likes a "hangry" bride: do yourself a favor and eat a light breakfast.
 "With all the commotion and emotion of the day, you need to start with breakfast to help keep you going and glowing," Colley says.
 She suggests peanut butter toast with a side of fruit, Greek yogurt with granola or a small whole-grain bagel with light cream cheese.
 The whole-grain-fat combo will energize you without the bloat and help fight off nausea that could come with pre-wedding butterflies.